 Where throttling results in no greater than five percent of the nameplate horsepower draw above that required if the impeller were trimmed.

 C408.2.3 Functional performance testing.
 Functional performance testing specified in Sections C408.2.3.1 through C408.2.3.3 shall be conducted.
 Written procedures which clearly describe the individual systematic test procedures, the expected systems' response or acceptance criteria for each procedure, the actual response or findings, and any pertinent discussion shall be followed.
-At a minimum, Testing shall affirm operation during actual or simulated winter and summer design conditions and during full outside air conditions.
+Testing shall affirm operation during actual or simulated winter and summer design conditions and during full outside air conditions.

 C408.2.3.1 Equipment.
 Equipment functional performance testing shall demonstrate the installation and operation of components, systems, and system-to-system interfacing relationships in accordance with approved plans and specifications such that operation, function, and maintenance serviceability for each of the commissioned systems is confirmed.
 Testing shall include all modes and sequence of operation, including under full-load, part-load and the following emergency conditions: